 It was the noise of the earth moving that woke her up.
 Like great roars of an angry mountain hurling its molten insides.
 Or a baby earthquake working hard to show its prowess.
 Most likely, it sounded like a rockslide in full swing.
 All that ruckus, yet she never opened her eyes.
 Ah!
 So it’s actually happening.

 He did say it could eventually give in—her engineer buddy who’d noticed the large cracks on most of her apartment walls.
-Said it was possible the building’s structure had been compromised (something to do with “settling”, was it?) and advised her to move out as soon as possible.
+Said it was likely the building’s structural integrity had been compromised (something to do with “settling”, was it?) and advised her to move out as soon as possible.
 Get out first, then call the proprietor—yup, it’s that urgent.
 All said between tipsy chuckles and huge gulps of the pricey brandy she’d borrowed money to impress him with.

 Get out to where though? she never asked out loud.
 All these upper class chums were unaware of the unfortunate trench she’d been in for a long time now.
 There were countless debts and numerous threats; repossessions and remonstrances.
 But since appearances meant everything to her, not many knew about the state of things.
 Besides, not one of them would help, she was sure of it.
 Rich folk were only your friends as long as you remained rich too.
 They were blissfully oblivious, and it was going to remain that way—she was not about to lose face with her posh friends.

 There was time enough to get away.
 Precious seconds in which she could have made for the door and the safety beyond, perhaps even grabbing her wallet (not that it contained anything of value) or phone (though no friend existed that she could call) just there beside the bed.
 But she made no such move, only kept her eyes firmly shut.
 It would save on funeral costs at least.
 When you’re strapped for cash and dead, a caved-in flat makes as good a burial place as any.
 She smiled at that.